 I have been told that I provide a relaxing and supportive environment: this means that you are able to feel free to examine your feelings and worries without feeling you might be judged, rejected or criticized.
 What sort of issues might these be?
-They could be things like low self-esteem, relationship problems, depression and anxiety, shame, abuse, work problems, bereavement and many others.
+They could be things like low self-esteem, relationship problems, depression and anxiety, shame, abuse, work problems, bereavement, trauma and many others.

 I think it is so important to understand that everyone has their own unique experience of living and looking at the world so I never work in a "one size fits all" way.
 I want you to feel that I understand your experience of life and how you see things.

 I have been told by my clients that I am warm, empathic and down-to-earth with a good sense of humour.
 I am not afraid to challenge people if I think that is what they need but most of all I want my clients to feel that I "get" them: being truly heard and feeling understood can be the most transformative aspects of counselling.